-It is a more laidback experience.
-People go to Paris to check tourist destinations off their list and usually end up exhausted waiting in long lines; people go to Ireland to experience the culture.
-There are definitely places to make sure you see, but touring is much more manageable plus getting there is half the fun.
-If you are worried about car rides with kids don’t underestimate the appeal of a field of cows, a hidden castle or a fairy’s garden.
+It’s a more laidback experience, especially in comparison to other European destinations.
+People go to Paris to check tourist destinations off their list and usually end up exhausted, waiting in long lines at the Louvre or stress-eating croissants in cafes, but people go to Ireland to experience the culture.
+There are definitely must-see places, but touring is much more manageable, and getting there is half the fun!
+If you’re worried about car rides with kids, don’t underestimate the appeal of a field of sheep, a hidden castle, or a fairy’s garden.

 Day One: Arrive in Dublin